 - The Purpose of Technical Analysis (PPT)

-Understand the Chart
+Understand the Stock Charts

-Decide on a Time Frame
+Decide on a Time Frame or Interval

 Since there are so many time periods that can be chosen to display data, it can be a little confusing at first when deciding which one is most useful.
 It mostly depends on the type of stock trading that is being done.
 For example, traders involved in short term trades would typically choose an hourly or daily chart.
 An hourly chart allows them to make small but quick trades.
 Keep in mind though that short time scales can give a somewhat distorted impression of the stock’s movement trends.
 For example, on an hourly scale, we might see that the stock is moving upwards, but when the chart is zoomed out to a weekly scale, it might show that overall the stock is on a downwards trend.
 When picking a time frame, it always helps to open another chart of the same stock but to choose a different time period to help keep the trends in perspective.
 Since all traders have their own ways of analyzing stock movements, it is wise to initially experiment a little with different time frames to see which ones are most preferable.

-Ways to Show Prices in Stock Charts
+Ways to Show Prices in a Stock Chart

 In a stock chart, there are several different ways to visually display the stock price data.
 The three most commonly used styles are the line chart, bar chart and candlestick chart.
 Again, picking a price display method generally boils down to a trader’s preference.
 Each of these styles is read slightly differently and provides data in different ways.
 The sections below explain each of these in further detail.